Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 - Taking legal action if necessary

-Curo works on a no win no fee basis, which means you don’t pay anything unless they win your case.
-They also offer a free initial consultation, where they can assess your situation and advise you on the best course of action.
+Curo Financial works on a no-win, no-fee basis, which means you do not pay anything unless they win your case.
+We also offer a free initial consultation, where we can assess your situation and advise you on the best course of action.

-If you are ready to start your TPD claim, or if you have any questions about the process, don’t hesitate to reach out to Curo.
-They are the experts in TPD insurance claims and they can help you get the compensation you deserve.
+If you are ready to start your TPD claim or if you have any questions about the process, do not hesitate to reach out to our team.
+Our goal is for you to access the financial support promise of your TPD insurance.

 How long does a TPD claim take to process?